dozer111/projectlinter-cli/README.md

 As a creator of it I understand that the problem which `projectlinter` solves is big and complex.
 So, you need some time to investigate the code.

-So yes, spend some time to meet and understand it - and your company gain a big boost with obsolescence configuration/dependency problems
+So yes, spend some time to understand it - and your company gain a big boost with obsolescence configuration/dependency problems

 ## How to projectlinter?